riot logo

 • Active threats

-What To Consider When Looking for Access Control Systems
+Considerations for Choosing Access Control Systems

 If you’re considering different access control systems for your property, there are a couple of factors to consider before making your decision.

-Alternatively, you can use mobile access control credentials.
+Alternatively, you can use mobile device-based access control credentials.
 These allow people to use their smartphones to get past the access control point.
-As with most security systems integrated with smartphones, this type also has multi-factor authentication built in, preventing misuse.

-While it’s possible for a smartphone to get lost, it’s much less likely for an employee to misplace their own phone than it is for them to misplace a key card.
+As with most security systems integrated with smartphones, these types of access control systems also have multi-factor authentication built in, preventing misuse.
+Plus, even though it’s possible for a smartphone to get lost, it’s much less likely for an employee to misplace their own phone than it is for them to misplace a key card.

 Security Glazing Retrofit Considerations

-Retrofitting a commercial property with security glazing is actually much more straightforward than choosing your access control system(s).
+Retrofitting a commercial property with security glazing is actually much more straightforward than choosing your access control systems.

 For a high-end retailer, for example, this would mean retrofitting all storefront display windows and glass entryway doors with the glazing.